 The real definition of an advisor floats somewhere between being a counselor, supervisor, educator, and mentor, in which no single label applies entirely to the role.
 An advisor is one who gives ideas, shares insight, provides a different perspective, and counsels.
 In general, advisors have three main functions:

 - Help with the growth and development of students.

 - Add to the continuity of the groups as members graduate.

 - Assist in the area of program content and purpose.

-Student Involvement & Leadership Development offers a variety of student organizational services to advisors.
-To find out more information about advisor training programs or other information related to student organizations please contact Elizabeth Novak at 753-0509.
-Additionally, Student Involvement & Leadership Development houses a variety of printed materials that cover a wide range of topics including: meetings, icebreakers/team builders, communication skills, leadership styles, ethics, recruiting members, fundraising, problem solving, multicultural awareness, presentations and programming, publicity, stress management, volunteerism, training, delegation, conflict resolution.
+Student Involvement and Leadership Development offers a variety of student organizational services to advisors.
+For more information about advisor training programs or other information related to student organizations please contact Luz Rodriguez at email@example.com.
+Additionally, Student Involvement and Leadership Development houses a variety of printed materials that cover a wide range of topics including: meetings, icebreakers/team builders, communication skills, leadership styles, ethics, recruiting members, fundraising, problem solving, multicultural awareness, presentations and programming, publicity, stress management, volunteerism, training, delegation and conflict resolution.

 The advisor can help maintain the existence of the student organization by providing continuity with past history and traditions.
 Such activities may include consulting on University policy, serving as a role model, arbitrating group conflicts, and keeping files on past organizational functions.

 The advisor can improve the operation and effectiveness of the group and help it progress toward its goals.
 Such activities might include: teaching the techniques of good leadership and fellowship, coaching the officers in the principles of good organizational and administrative practice, developing self-discipline and responsibility among members, teaching the elements of effective group operation, developing plans and procedures for action, keeping the group focused on its goals, and stimulating or even initiating activities and programs.

 Program Content Function